 The inorganic parts (usually labeled as ‘bricks’) are the ‘nodes’ of the networks which can be made of simple metal ion or assembly of cations such as oxo-clusters, or oxo-chains.
 The organic ligands represent the link between the ‘nodes’ by means of their peripherical functional groups bearing anionic oxygens (e.g., polycarboxylates, polyphosphonates) or nitrogens (e.g., imidazolates, polypyrazolates, polytetrazolates) donors.
 The ‘unlimited’ combination between organic and inorganic moieties offers huge number of possibilities in terms of chemical nature as well as pore geometry (e.g., channels, cages) and dimension (e.g., micropores, mesoporous).

 Why are MOFs interesting for CO2 capture?
-Due to their high tunability, the structures of MOFs thus can be adjusted to capture preferably CO2 molecules rather than other components in combustion exhaust gases (e.g. N2).
+Due to their high tunability, the structures of MOFs thus can be adjusted to capture preferably CO2 rather than other components in flue exhaust gases (e.g. N2).
 Moreover, the thermal and chemical stability of many MOFs has made them even more serious candidates for CO2 capture.

 The figure below illustrates the different components of MOFs and their different types

-Enhanced carbon capture processes
+Enhanced carbon capture processes by adsorption

 The MOFs presented above are enhanced integrated in carbon adsorption processes